wpilibsuite/frc-docs/source/docs/software/advanced-gradlerio/deploy-git-data.rst

    $ git rev-parse --short HEAD

-Similar to the previous Git command, git rev-parse is used to find information about the commit at HEAD.
+Similar to the previous Git command, ``rev-parse`` is used to find information about the commit at HEAD.
 However, instead of using ``--abbrev-ref`` to find the branch name associated with that commit, ``--short`` is used to find the 7-character commit hash.

 .. note:: If you wish to use the full commit hash instead of the 7-character version, you can leave out the ``--short`` flag.